Sep 30, 2025

 📊 Concepts

-Feedback: Focus on Development | Recognition: The Fuel of Motivation |
+| Feedback: Focus on development | Recognition: The Fuel of Motivation |

-Feedback is a communication, usually between two people and almost always private, aimed at providing information that promotes continuous improvement or professional growth.
-It can be used to reinforce a positive aspect or, constructively, point out areas for improvement in an empathetic manner.
-Feedback is essential for aligning expectations regarding deliverables, developing technical and behavioral competencies, and improving performance over time. | Employee recognition is the act of valuing behaviors, attitudes, or results that are aligned with the organization’s objectives and values.
-It is usually done publicly and personalized for an individual or team.
-Its purpose is not only to value the one receiving it but also to serve as an example and inspiration for the other employees.
-Recognition is a powerful form of cultural communication that signals what behaviors and deliverables are valued by the company, and serves as a mechanism for intrinsic motivation. |
+| Feedback is communication, usually between two people and almost always private, with the aim of providing information that promotes continuous improvement or professional growth.
+It can be used to reinforce a positive aspect or, in a constructive way, point out areas for improvement in an empathetic way.
+Feedback is essential to align expectations about deliveries, develop technical and behavioral skills, and improve performance over time. | Employee recognition is the act of valuing behaviors, attitudes, or results that are aligned with the organization's goals and values.
+It is usually done in a public and personalized way for one person or team.
+Its objective is not only to value those who receive, but also to serve as an example and inspiration for other employees.
+Recognition is a powerful form of cultural communication that signals which behaviors and deliveries are valued by the company, in addition to serving as an intrinsic motivation mechanism. |

-⚠️ The Danger of Mediocrity: Why Recognition is Indispensable
+⚠️ The Danger of Mediocrity: Why Recognition Is Indispensable

-In practice, if your company focuses only on feedback, it is likely to be producing mediocre employees.
-And I don't use the term here with a pejorative and negative connotation, but rather in the sense of average or modest quality.
+In practice, if your company focuses only on feedback, it is likely that you are training mediocre employees.
+And I don't use the term here with a pejorative and negative connotation, but rather in the sense of an average or modest quality.
+Every employee, even the most senior, has a mix of deliveries, behaviors, and attitudes: within expectation, above expectation, and below expectation. ! [](https://framerusercontent.com/images/OcnsZvOT0V0sZWiAORaidzMs2o.png?width=840&height=320)

-🏗️ Structure of the Programs
+🏗️ Program Structure

-Building a solid structure for each program is the foundation for achieving success and consistency in its implementation.
-In this sense, we can use the same structure for both feedback and employee recognition.
+To help you build the two programs, I will detail here the step-by-step of each program, comparing them at each stage.
+Building a solid structure for each program is the basis for success and consistency in its implementation.
+And in this sense, we can use the same structure for both feedback and employee recognition.
 In general, we can set up a lean structure as follows:

-1. Fundamental Principles
+1. Fundamental principles

 2. Methods

-3. Models
+3. Templates

 4. Techniques